Julia Tutwiler College of Education

 Athletic Training Curriculum Admission Requirements

-- Verification of a negative drug screen according to guidelines established by the clinical agencies utilized by the athletic training education program.
+- Verification of a negative drug screen according to guidelines established by the clinical agencies utilized by the athletic training program. $30

-- Negative criminal background check conducted according to guidelines established by the clinical agencies utilized by the athletic training education program.
+- Negative criminal background check conducted according to guidelines established by the clinical agencies utilized by the athletic training program. $52

-- Initiate the Hepatitis B vaccination series while enrolled in AH 101 or provide documentation of completed series or complete the necessary waiver.
+- Initiate the Hepatitis B vaccination series while enrolled in AH 101 or provide documentation of completed series or complete the necessary waiver.$80 per injection for maximum of three.

 Admission to the Professional Program: